New and simpler pricing

 How are we making sure there’s a level playing field for our competitors?

 We are working to remove the genuine barriers to market entry that are within our control, including freeing up land for supermarket development and developing our wholesale service to qualifying wholesale customers.

 Freeing up land for supermarket development

-We have committed to ending the use of restrictive land covenants and exclusivity provisions in leases, and immediately started a process to remove all existing such clauses.
+In August 2021, we committed to ending the use of restrictive land covenants and exclusivity provisions in leases, and immediately started a process to identify and remove all existing such clauses.
 While that process is underway no covenant or exclusivity provision has or will be enforced.

 Removing exclusivity arrangements

-Working through process of reviewing and taking steps to proactively agree variations to leases to remove exclusivity arrangements.
+Process of reviewing and taking steps to proactively agree variations to leases to remove exclusivity arrangements is underway.

 New property transactions